-Hell, the original game was never exported, only repackaged.
-The only hint of the fairies making it outside of Japan is Lip's wand being an item in Super Smash Bros.
+- Hell, the original game was never exported, only repackaged.
+The only hint of the fairies making it outside of Japan is Lip's Stick being an item in Super Smash Bros.
 Melee and onward.

-Recursive Import: Tetris Attack was later released in Japan as Yoshi's Panepon, for Satellaview.
+- Recursive Import: Tetris Attack was later released in Japan as Yoshi no Panepon for Game Boy and the Satellaview.

-Remade for the Export: Also Uncanceled for the Export, in the case of Pokémon Puzzle League.
-The original game, a sequel to the original Panepon, never saw a Japanese release on the N64... until it was finally included in Nintendo Puzzle Collection years later.
+- Remade for the Export: Also Uncanceled for the Export, in the case of Pokémon Puzzle League.
+The original game, a successor to the original game, never saw a Japanese release on the N64... until it was finally included in Nintendo Puzzle Collection years later.

-Screwed by the Network: Everything having to do with the original fairies has suffered this fate.
-The original N64 sequel suffered cancellation and was revived by one of Nintendo's American studios as Pokémon Puzzle League.
-A GBC iteration featuring the fairies was going to be made, but partway through development it was switched to another Pokémon themed version.
+- Screwed by the Network: Everything having to do with the original fairies has suffered this fate.
+The Japanese N64 entry suffered cancellation and was revived by one of Nintendo's American studios as Pokémon Puzzle League.
+A GBC iteration featuring the fairies was going to be made, but partway through development it was switched to another Pokémon-themed version (this time released in Japan).
 The N64 version was revived again by the original studio and released as part of the Nintendo Puzzle Collection, which didn't make it outside Japan.
 The Nintendo Puzzle Collection downloadable version of Panel de Pon for the GBA was incorporated into the Dr. Mario & Puzzle League compilation which was released worldwide, but had no characters at all.
 Planet Puzzle League also featured no characters in favor of a futuristic computer theme, but had a Lip theme as a very difficult-to-unlock secret... only in the Japanese version.
 It was inexplicably locked outside of Japan.